Azure/osdu-developer/README.md

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FAzure%2Fosdu-developer%2Fmain%2Fazuredeploy.json)

-Deploying the resources is efficient and straightforward using an ARM (Azure Resource Manager) template.
-While this method utilizes default settings for ease of use, navigating parameter options can be challenging.
+Deploying the solution is efficient and straightforward using an ARM (Azure Resource Manager) template.
+While this method utilizes default settings for ease of use, navigating parameter options and modifications can be challenging.

-Follow this [tutorial](https://azure.github.io/osdu-developer/tutorial_arm/) for a quick overview of One Click deployments.
+Follow this [tutorial](https://azure.github.io/osdu-developer/tutorial_arm/) for a quick overview of an ARM template deployment.

 **Important Parameter Requirement:**